CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

     pf flow build --source ./ --output dist --format docker
     ```

-    >**Note:** The following code will create a folder named 'dist' with a docker file and all the required flow files.
+    >**Note:** The following code will create a folder named 'dist' with a Docker file and all the required flow files.

-### Task 2: Build and push the image
+### Task 2: Build and Push the Image

 1. Ensure the **requirements.txt** in the **dist/flow** folder has the appropriate requirements.
 At the time of writing, they were as follows: